Create a Derivative#

 Create a Derivative in the Memory Graph#

 The function create_derivative registers a derivative within the in-memory graph.
-The given name (e.g., “Meg_QC”) will be the derivatives’ folder name.
-You can also add as well as a description to the derivatives folder (e.g., dataset_description).
-This step only defines what will be written later.
+This derivative will be given a name (e.g., “Meg_QC”) and it will be created within the derivatives’ folder of your BIDS dataset.
+This step only defines the in-memory graph, and it will be written in the local disk later on.

 DERIVATIVE_NAME = "Meg_QC"